frictionlessdata/datapackage/CONTRIBUTING.md

 - **`main`**: This is the main public branch.
 The live https://datapackage.org website is built from this branch.
 Following pull requests types are allowed: documentation updates, chore improvements, and other minor changes.

 - **`next`**: This is the development branch.
 New features and changes are implemented in this branch.
-It also includes all the bug fixes, that need to update profiles, as Data Package follows the immutable public profiles model.
+It also includes all the bug fixes that need to update profiles, as Data Package follows the immutable public profiles model.

 ### Releasing model